alex-elia/thirty-birds-meeting-companion/README.md

 ## Status

 Early design stage.
 The repository currently focuses on:
-- Documenting the problem
+- Documenting the problem in a generic way, inspired by real facilitation experience (peer groups, CJD-style commissions, agile coaching).
-- Rough functional specification
+- Rough functional specification for a first, non-AI MVP.
-- Early architectural options
+- Early architectural options and data model.

-Implementation will follow once the first design iterations are stable.
+Implementation will follow once the first design iterations and pilot plans are stable.

 ## License